 Background

 Natural disasters, public health emergencies, and other crises can wreak havoc on the nation’s housing system.
-Most recently, the COVID-19 pandemic and subsequent deep recession have left 30–40 million Americans at risk for eviction.
-And African Americans and Latinos are especially at risk.
-They are more likely than whites to be housing cost-burdened (spending more than the recommended 30 percent of their gross income on housing).
+Most recently, the COVID-19 pandemic and subsequent deep recession left 30–40 million Americans at risk for eviction.
+Black and Hispanic/Latino communities were especially at risk.
+Overall, hey are more likely than white individuals to be housing cost-burdened (spending more than the recommended 30 percent of their gross income on housing).
 And they are more likely to face eviction.
 For example, during the first month of the COVID-19 state of emergency in Boston, over three-quarters of eviction filings were in communities of color.
-Homeowners of color likewise have been more likely than whites to face potential foreclosure during the COVID-19 pandemic.
+Homeowners of color, likewise, have been more likely than white homeowners to face potential foreclosure during the COVID-19 pandemic.

 Federal, state, and local policymakers all play important roles in fostering housing stability during declared emergencies.
-In the COVID-19 pandemic, federal, state, and local policymakers have put in place moratoriums on foreclosures and evictions.
-But these moratoriums alone are not enough to protect households at risk of losing their homes.
-With tens of millions of families out of work, more protections are needed to ensure that foreclosure or eviction is not simply postponed until the end of the crisis.
-Financial assistance for renters and homeowners with low and moderate incomes can help them keep up with their housing payments so that they do not fall behind.
-And those who do fall behind need reasonable repayment plans after the crisis has subsided to repay the full amount due.
+In the COVID-19 pandemic, federal, state, and local policymakers put in place moratoriums on foreclosures and evictions.
+But with the federal eviction moratorium ending in late 2021, along with many state and local eviction bans, a sharp spike in eviction filings occurred nationwide.
+Financial assistance to help make housing payments remains critical for renters and homeowners with low and moderate incomes so they do not fall behind.
+And those who fall behind should have access to reasonable repayment plans after the crisis has subsided to repay the full amount due.

 HOUSING DURING DECLARED EMERGENCIES: Policy